Abilio Diniz: Kidnapping

 Lamont and Spencer denied any participation in the kidnapping, but their participation was proved when a secret weapons cache in Managua exploded (among the material exposed by the explosion were documents that linked both Lamont and Spencer to the Diniz kidnapping).
 Faced with these revelations, Lamont admitted that they had been involved in the kidnapping.

 Lamont and Spencer were sentenced to 28 years in prison for their involvement, but were kept in private cells, away from the mass of the prison population.
 The Canadian press and public started a major movement to secure their release, straining relations between Brazil and Canada.
 However, two Canadian investigative journalists, Isabel Vincent of The Globe and Mail and Caroline Mallan of the Toronto Star, wrote books concluding that Lamont and Spencer were likely guilty, and they were being treated well by Brazilian authorities.
 Lamont confessed to involvement in the kidnapping, which was meant to raise money for Sandinista guerrillas, and the two were released and deported to Canada in 1996.

+Death

+Diniz died at a São Paulo hospital on 18 February 2024, at the age of 87, after suffering respiratory failure as a result of pneumonitis.